hoangbui93/Decoding-Modern-Football-Tactics-Talent-and-Transfer-Value/README.md

 ➡️ Overall, the player distribution is **balanced and sufficient**, allowing for meaningful position-based comparisons in subsequent analyses.
 In addition, if we look more closely, in a relative way we can see that based on the number of players in each position, the most popular formation used is 4-3-3 (4 defenders - 3 midfielders - 3 forwards), quite interesting, right?

 ## Distribution of main attributes

+Because overall is averaged by main attributes, and main attributes are averaged by detailed attributes, we only need to EDA by main attributes, then analyze in more detail.

 ![Alt text](https://github.com/hoangbui93/Decoding-Modern-Football-Tactics-Talent-and-Transfer-Value/blob/main/pics/DistributionbyMainAttrs.png)

 **Insights:**